 In a tough election, the candidate with the clearest and most concise message typically follows the old adage of marketing and campaigning known as KISS: Keep It Simple, Stupid.

-But in 2016 they were each able to upset the apple cart of each major American political party.
+Whether you support or oppose Donald Trump or Bernie Sanders, there’s no debating that they’ve been able to upset the apple cart of each major American political party.

 If you did a word-association game with people for Donald Trump and Bernie Sanders, it might go like this:

 Bernie Sanders: billionaires, Wall Street, income inequality.

 With these words, Donald Trump, the host of “Celebrity Apprentice,” defeated a platoon of professional Republican politicians and is the party’s presumptive nominee.

 Bernie Sanders, a Vermont socialist, won’t be the Democrats’ nominee but he has transformed Hillary Clinton into the incredible shrinking heir apparent.